ArinzeGit/Intro-Component-With-Sign-Up-Form/README.md

 ### What I learned

 - I learned the `Clearfix` CSS technique used to make parent elements wrap around their floating child elements to prevent their margins or paddings from affecting layout of subsequent elements.
-This technique creates a `HTML Pseudo-element` after all children of parent element using `::after` then uses CSS attributes `clear:both` and `display:table` or `display:block` to ensure it appears beneath the floating elements and takes up the entire viewport width.
-This pseudo-element is usually empty and its main purpose is to make the container wrap around it, thereby wrapping around the floating elements.
+This technique creates a `HTML Pseudo-element` after all children of parent element using `::after`, then uses CSS attributes `clear:both` and `display:table` or `display:block` to ensure it appears beneath the floating elements and takes up the entire viewport width.
+This pseudo-element is usually empty and its main purpose is to make the container wrap around it, thereby wrapping around the floating child elements.

 ```css
 .clearfix::after {